Pregnancy discrimination: Reasons for Pregnancy Discrimination

-United States

-In the United States, since 1978, employers are legally bound to provide the same insurance, leave pay, and additional support that would be bestowed upon any employee with medical leave or disability.
-This only applies to companies with 15 or more employees (including part-time and temporary workers).

-With more than 70% of women with children in the work force, pregnancy discrimination is the fastest growing type of discrimination in the U.S., and in 2006 represented approximately 6.5% of all discrimination claims filed.
-The U.S. Equal Employment Opportunity Commission mediates claims between employees and employers.
-In 2006, the EEOC handled 4,901 claims with an eventual monetary pay-out by various organizations totaling $10.4 million.

 Relevant Federal Law Regarding Pregnancy Discrimination

 The Pregnancy Discrimination Act of 1978 and Family and Medical Leave Act are rooted in the precedent of several major court decisions leading up to them.
-Through these cases, the shift of how pregnancy within the workplace has been treated throughout United States’ law can be seen.

-The Pregnant Workers Fairness Act (PWFA) prohibits discriminatory policies that would disallow employers from making reasonable accommodations for any and all qualified employees who are either pregnant or require child care resources.
+The Pregnant Workers Fairness Act (PWFA) requires that employers make reasonable accommodations for any and all qualified employees who are either pregnant or require child care resources.
 This bill sets forward procedures to enforce the law and protect pregnant employees from these discriminatory practices.